WordPress/gutenberg/packages/components/src/progressive-disclosure-panel/progressive-disclosure-panel-item/README.md

 ### `label`: `string`

+The supplied label is dual purpose.
+It is used as:
+1. the human readable label for the panel's dropdown menu
-The label acts as a key to locate the corresponding item in the panel's menu context.
-This is used when checking if the panel item should be displayed.
+2. a key to locate the corresponding item in the panel's menu context to determine if the panel item should be displayed.

+A panel item's `label` should be unique among all items within a single panel.

 -   Required: Yes